-Answer: Regarding a sex change the Bible answer is "no," but this has to be indirectly derived from Scripture.
-To be honest, there is no text that says, "Thou shalt not change thy sex."
-However, it's true that the Old Testament did not approve of men making themselves eunuchs (making their sex neutral in a sense), which strips them of the ability to sire children by removing (at least) their testicles:
+ANSWER: Regarding a sex change the Bible answer is "no" (with the possible exception of those born as hermaphrodites) but this has to be indirectly derived from Scripture.
+To be honest, there is no text that says, "Thou shalt not alter thy sex."
+However, it is true that the Old Testament did not approve of men making themselves eunuchs (making their gender neutral in a sense), which strips them of the ability to sire children by removing (at least) their testicles (Deuteronomy 23:1).

 Of course, eunuchs could still serve the Lord (Isaiah 56:3 - 6, Acts 8:27 - 39).
 Many of them, since they were slaves, had little or no choice about their sterilization in such a gruesome manner.
 Deuteronomy 23 seems to indicate that people should not voluntarily choose to mutilate their sex organs.

 A fundamental limitation of modern procedures for changing our gender is that the organs implanted or created are not functional: A man who tries to change and become a woman will not be able to give birth, nor will a woman who becomes a man be able to sire children via intercourse.
 They are merely trophies or symbols, not a functional reality.
 Therefore, someone who feels he is a woman trapped in a man's body, or vice versa, really visit someone specialized in psychological counseling, such as the reparative therapy of Doctor Nicolosi, before he or she would surgically mutilate himself or herself.